-Under the supervision of the Director – Fundraising & Communications and Assistant Executive Director, this position will provide a quality, inter-generational community food gardening summer program for program participants and people of all ages who want to participate in Waterfront Neighbourhood Centre’s community food garden program.
+Under the supervision of the Assistant Executive Director (Acting) and Manager – Building Operations/Facilities, this position will provide a quality, inter-generational community food gardening summer program for program participants and people of all ages who want to participate in Waterfront Neighbourhood Centre’s community food garden program.

 DUTIES AND RESPONSIBILITIES:

-- Assists WNC Gardener/Activity Leader and volunteers in the operation and maintenance of a quality, community food gardening summer program for people of all ages, attending WNC summer programs and local resident volunteers.
+1. Assists WNC staff and volunteers in the operation and maintenance of a quality, community food gardening summer program for people of all ages, attending WNC summer programs and local resident volunteers.

-- Assist with planning of the annual Community Harvest Party.
+9. Assist with planning of the annual Community Harvest Party

 MINIMUM JOB REQUIREMENTS:

 - Working on a Degree or Diploma in a horticulture/environmental studies related program and experience working with people of all ages (including those with special needs).